Free agent OF Ozuna, Braves reach $18 million, 1-year deal

-ATLANTA (AP) — Free agent outfielder Marcell Ozuna and the Atlanta Braves reached an $18 million, one-year deal Tuesday that puts him on the team he helped beat in the playoffs last October.
+ATLANTA (AP) — The Atlanta Braves found their new cleanup hitter when then reached an agreement with free agent outfielder Marcell Ozuna on an $18 million, one-year deal Tuesday.

-Ozuna hit .429 with two home runs for the St. Louis Cardinals in their five-game win over the Braves in the NL Division Series.
+Ozuna joins the team he helped beat in the playoffs last October.
+He hit .429 with two home runs for the St. Louis Cardinals in their five-game win over the Braves in the NL Division Series.

+“We just focused on the player we thought was the best fit here,” Braves general manager Alex Anthopoulos said.
+“We were looking for a middle of the order bat.”

 The 29-year-old Ozuna hit .241 with 29 home runs and 89 RBIs last season.
 His low batting average was something on an oddity because he ranked among the major league leaders in the highest percentage of hard-hit balls, according to Statcast.